lindal97/Brexit-Project/Social-Network/readme.md

 Sub-project for Social network detection.
+Most of the work done in Gephi + MySQL